deadc0de6/dotdrop/README.md

 For a description of the different fields and their use, see the [config doc](https://dotdrop.readthedocs.io/en/latest/config-format/).

-Commit and push your changes.
+Commit and push your changes with git.

 Then go to another host where your dotfiles need to be managed as well, clone the previously setup repository